 Make it easier: Perform this move near a wall for support, or do stationary lunges using a chair for support.
 Troublesome knees?
 You can lean forward slightly from the waist to reduce stress on your joints or check out more ways to make lunges easier on your knees.

 3. Arm Circles

-Stand tall with your feet hip-width apart.
-Extend arms straight out at shoulder height and swing forward in a circular motion for 30 seconds, then backward for 30 seconds.
+How to do it: Stand tall with your feet hip-width apart.
+Extend arms out to sides at shoulder level with palms facing down.
+Swing arms forward in a circular motion for 30 seconds, then backward for 30 seconds.
 Focus on keeping your shoulders down and back, and maintain a very slight bend in your elbows.
+Continue for one minute.

 4. Shoulder Squeeze

-Stand tall with feet hip-width apart.
+How to do it: Stand tall with your feet hip-width apart.
 While pulling your elbows back and down, squeeze your shoulder blades together.
 Imagine you’re squeezing a lemon between your shoulder blades.
 Hold the squeeze for two to three seconds, then release.
 Continue for one minute.

 5. Torso Rotation

-Stand tall with feet slightly wider than hip-width apart, arms extended in front of you at shoulder height.
-Keeping arms extended in front of you, gently rotate your torso side to side.
+From here, slowly rotate your torso to one side, back to center, and then to the other side.
+Make sure to keep your shoulders down away from your ears and engage your core.
 Focus on turning from your waist, not your arms.
 Continue for one minute.
 Cautionary note: This move is not recommended for anyone with osteoporosis.